 Edited by Dr. Judy Kuriansky, Professor of Psychology and Education, Columbia University Teachers College, teaching the course on "Psychology and the United Nations".
 She is also an Advisor to the Mission of Sierra Leone to the United Nations, and representative of the International Association of Applied Psychology in consultative status with the United Nations Economic and Social Council.
-The author of innumerable articles and books on international issues, including disaster recovery, women around the world, Ebola, the psychology and Social Innovations to Transform Healthcare for COVID-19 Recovery and Beyond," she is an award-winning journalist who has written columns for print media worldwide and a former television reporter and radio talk-show host.
+The author of innumerable articles and books on international issues, including disaster recovery, women around the world, Ebola, the psychological issues in migration, the Intersection of Psychology and Environmental Protection, and "Resilient Health: Leveraging Technology and Social Innovations to Transform Healthcare for COVID-19 Recovery and Beyond," she is an award-winning journalist who has written columns for print media worldwide and a former television reporter and radio talk-show host.
 A long-time advocate for health, mental health and wellbeing, having participated in (successfully) securing inclusion of mental health and well-being in international agreements including the UN 20230 Agenda and the Political Declaration for Universal Health Coverage, she is also a first responder in worldwide disasters, head of the Global Advocacy and Applied Psychology Lab, and lead of many workshops, trainings and campaigns, including the Ukraine Cancer Care Project of which Caroline Burke was an important part.